windup/windup-quickstarts/README.md

 -------------------

-The rules in this repository are designed to be run on Windup 2.0 or later.
+The rules in this repository are designed to be run on Windup 2.0 or later. gi
 This project requires Java 6.0 (Java SDK 1.6) or later and Maven 3.0 or later.

 Install Windup 2.0
 -------------------

-If you have not yet done so, [download and intall Windup](https://github.com/windup/windup/wiki/Install-Windup).
+If you have not yet done so, [download and install Windup](https://github.com/windup/windup/wiki/Install-Windup).

 Configure Maven
 ---------------